 Labor Leasing Act (AUG): What does it mean for contractors using a limited company?

-There is also the Labor Leasing Act (AUG) in Germany to take into account when you have a limited company because technically you are leasing yourself to the client as an employee of your company.
-If you do this in Germany, your limited company must have an AUG license, so that is another step that has to be taken prior to beginning work.
+There is also the Labor Leasing Act (AUG) in Germany to take into account when you have a limited company.
+This is because technically you are leasing yourself to the client as an employee of your company.
+If you do this in Germany, your limited company must have an AUG license.
+That is another step that has to be taken before beginning work.

-Taxes are another consideration when using a limited company in Germany, and as a business you may be subject to permanent establishment and corporate tax, as well as potential individual tax residency (183-day rule).
+Taxes are another consideration when using a limited company in Germany.
+As a business, you may be subject to the permanent establishment and corporate tax.
+This also includes potential individual tax residency (183-day rule)

 The final option is to use an umbrella company in Germany that is already set up and ready to support your contracting.
-The umbrella company is a third-party entity that works with both you and your client to ensure smooth delivery of service, timely payment and withholding of taxes and contributions.
-They act as your de facto ‘employer’ in Germany, and you would, of course, be making social contributions through the umbrella company.
+The umbrella company is a third-party entity that works with both you and your client.
+They try to ensure smooth delivery of service, timely payment and withholding of taxes and contributions.
+You would, of course, be making required social contributions through the umbrella company.

 Advantages and Disadvantages

-The disadvantage for some contractors is that they prefer to be in control of their own contracts, invoicing, payment and withholding activities.
+The disadvantage for some contractors is that they prefer to be in control of their contracts.
+This includes invoicing, payment and withholding activities.
 It may be a new concept to involve a third party who will be interfacing with the contractor’s client.
-There is also a fee involved in using an umbrella company, but in most cases, it would be less than hiring German tax and legal experts as a self-employed or limited company.
+There is also a fee involved in using an umbrella company.
+However, it would be less than hiring German tax and legal experts as a self-employed or limited company.

-The only taxes you would have to pay in Germany are those for an individual if you exceed the 183-day rule.
-The umbrella company may withhold those regardless just to ensure you are in compliance if you stay longer than 183 days.
+The only taxes you would have to pay are those for an individual if you exceed the 183-day rule.
+The umbrella company may withhold those regardless just to ensure you comply if you stay longer than 183 days.

 If you need assistance in selecting an umbrella company, please contact Contractor Taxation to access our AUG-licensed partners in Germany.